Updated March 16, 2023

 The following article, FTP vs SFTP, outlines the comparison between the two.
 The most popular job of the networking environment is to transfer files or information between network hosts.
 They both FTP and SFTP are file transferring protocol.
 The safety concern may be increased if documents are transferred over the network as simple text formats.
 When Internet security was not a large problem, the FTP protocol was established.
 From One machine to anther, they both transfer the file, but the main difference between FTP and SFTP is that FTP doesn’t provide a secure channel to transfer documents, but SFTP does.

 What is FTP?

 FTP Stands for File Transfer Protocol.
 It’s an internet service that allows you to connect to a particular server or computer.
-The user can, therefore, transfer files to his computer or FTP server or transfer information files to them.
-The FTP protocol also contains commands that can be used to perform remote computer activities. modify directories, for instance, display folder contents, generate folders and remove files.
+Therefore, the user can transfer files to their computer or FTP server or transfer information files.
+The FTP protocol also contains commands that can be used to perform remote computer activities.
+Modify directories, for instance, display folder contents, generate folders and remove files.
 It’s based on the architecture of a client-server.
 FTP helps you to use distinct control and information links between the application’s client and server.
 Different from other client-server applications, FTP creates two connections between hosts communicating.
 One is for data transfer, and another is for information control.
 FTP operates with a client-based server architecture, which allows the client to access all data at any specified moment on a server.
 Some servers are password-protected so that the information is accessible only after the ID and password are entered.

 What is SFTP?

-Head to Head Comparison between FTP vs SFTP (Infographics)
+Head to Head Comparison between FTP and SFTP (Infographics)